Author: Fredrick Backman

 When I was young, she told me a dragon lived in her basement and told my brother and I if we ever went down there, the dragon would eat us.
 She used to cut up apples and throw them (and Cheerios – always Cheerios) down the basement stairs saying, “Eat dragon and be gone!
 Don’t eat my grandchildren!”
 My brother and I found out later our uncle was living in her basement at the time and she didn’t want us to see anything little eyes shouldn’t see.

 So, that is my rambling wind-up to saying I LOVED this story.
 It is about an almost 8-year-old little girl named Elsa who is extraordinarily precocious.
 Elsa is smart and mature for her age.
 She is best friends with her Granny who is an absolute RIOT.
-Granny smokes, drinks, plays pranks, gets up to mischief, and protects her granddaughter.
+Granny smokes, drinks, plays pranks, gets up to mischief and protects her granddaughter above everything.
 My grandmother doesn’t smoke or drink, but she does play pranks, is generally mischievous and is protective of her grandchildren.

 Being too smart and mature for her age, Elsa is bullied by the kids at school.
 Only Granny knows the truth and constructs an imaginary world for Elsa to escape her pain and bullies.
 She goes to her imaginary world and there she is bold and brave and no one hurts her.
 Elsa is a knight and protects others in her imaginary world.